Dental Implants Ridgefield

 On average, a single implant is placed in 1-2 hours, which includes the time it takes to dress you for surgery and administer anesthesia.
 If you need multiple implants, your dentist will explain exactly how long your procedure is expected to last.
 It can take a few hours for the effects of any sedatives or anesthesia to wear off, so you’ll need a friend or loved one to drive you home for your appointment.

 No one wants to experience pain while in the dental chair, but there isn’t any reason to worry.
-You won’t feel anything during your placement surgery because your dentist will use a local anesthetic and sedative to block pain signals.
+You won’t feel anything during your placement surgery because your oral surgeon will use a local anesthetic and sedative to block pain signals.
 Not to mention, your jawbone doesn’t have any nerve endings.
 You can expect some soreness as the effects of any medications dissipate, but you can manage it using an OTC or prescribed pain reliever.
 Within a few days, your discomfort will improve.